MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/innovate.md

 Learn more about ways you can [build applications](../../innovate/best-practices/apps.md) to extend, improve, and automate your retail processes.

 - **Power Platform** empowers citizen developers from business teams across sales, payroll, finance, and so on.
-Extend your Common Data Model by empowering teams to create their own Power Apps and Power Automate solutions.
+Extend your common data model by empowering teams to create their own Power Apps and Power Automate solutions.
 - **Intelligent experiences** build modern applications in the cloud with web apps or serverless functions.
 Infuse intelligence into the applications with speech, text, vision, and chat bots.

 ## Interact on devices